elemental-lf/external-storage/README.md

 client libraries which also required some small changes to the code of the provisioners.
 These changes allowed the provisioners to work with Kubernetes 1.20.

+Starting with version 0.6.0 container images are based on Ceph Octopus.

 Here is a summary of the Ceph related changes that were made in addition to the work documented above:

 * Support for more RBD image features apart from `layering` (NB: Your RBD client needs to support them too!)